 Policies & Procedures

 How to Apply

 Applications are submitted through your home campus coordinator.

 Find Your NSE Office

 Chartered in 1888, URI began as the state agricultural school, but today it has expanded to a major research organization.
-Divided into eight colleges offering over 80 undergraduate majors, students may take courses in the arts and sciences, business administration, engineering, library science, human science and services, nursing, pharmacy and resource development.
+Divided into eight colleges offering over 80 undergraduate majors, students may take courses in arts and sciences, business administration, engineering, environment and life sciences, human science and services, nursing, pharmacy and resource development.
 Fields of particular interest and strength at URI include marine affairs, business and engineering.

 Agriculture: Animal Sciences, Aquaculture, Horticulture, Life Sciences, Plant and Soil Systems, Plant Resource Sciences, Plant Science, Soil Science, Veterinary Science, Water Management